 Without compromising his dedication to his clients and their cases, Carmen has served since 2011 as an Arbitrator for the American Arbitration Association on its complex case, commercial arbitration, employment, and franchise arbitration panels.
 He has rendered Awards in over twenty cases ranging from single day to two-week hearings.
 Without question, Carmen has found that sitting in the Arbitrator’s chair, ruling on objections, and having to decide the case, has made him an even more effective Advocate for his clients than he was before.

 Until 1997, Carmen practiced and “made partner” at Foran & Schultz (earlier Foran, Wiss and Schultz), a premier Chicago litigation firm led by the former federal prosecutors in the renown Chicago Seven Conspiracy Trial.
-Carmen gained “big case” experience representing companies such as McDonald’s Corporation and Waste Management and had significant civil and criminal trial experience early in his career.
+Carmen gained “big case” experience representing companies such as a substantial international franchisor and Waste Management and had significant civil and criminal trial experience early in his career.

 Practicing as a solo attorney from 1998 to 2001, Carmen scored victories in the United States Court of Appeals for franchisees and in helping to shatter the “glass ceiling” of gender discrimination, and he prevailed in civil rights claims pursued on behalf of a minority franchisee that was not allowed to buy a franchise in white areas of Chicago.